-When you are presentable, people get less reasons to judge and will take you seriously.
-You gain confidence to present since you aren't distracted or embarrassed.
+When you are presentable, people get fewer reasons to judge and will take you seriously.
+You gain confidence to present since you aren’t distracted or embarrassed.

-You should always try to dress to the occasion, which creates an impression on all.
+You should always try to dress for the occasion, which creates an impression on all.
 If you dress bad, people will think you do not care about the presentation.